 CPR or DNR directive

-Two other documents you may wish to make a part of your Advanced Directives are: Disposition of Last Remains Declarations and Organ and Tissue Donation Declarations.
+Two other documents you may wish to make a part of your advanced directives are:

 This can be part of a stand-alone document, handled in your living will, and also included on your Colorado driver’s license.
 As part of your donation, you can give instructions about who should benefit from your gift.
 In the absence of a declaration, this decision is left in the hands of your relatives.

-Clearly, Advanced Directives are something every Colorado adult should write with the help of a knowledgeable attorney.
-If you live in south metro Denver, including Castle Rock, Centennial, Lone Tree, Highlands Ranch, and nearby communities, we encourage you to contact the highly skilled Castle Rock lawyers at Robinson & Henry about creating your Advanced Directives.
+Clearly, advanced directives are something every Colorado adult should write with the help of a knowledgeable attorney.
+We encourage you to contact our highly skilled lawyers about creating your advanced directives.
 You can call 303-688-0944 for immediate and capable assistance with this important task.
+We have offices located throughout the Front Range, including Denver, Colorado Springs, and Castle Rock.